 - Type 3 surge protectors (the ones you put on your computer and electronics).
 For instance, a whole house search protector can prevent an expensive home theater surge protector from failure such as the Monster home theater surge protector.

 All of the above items can be destroyed at the time of a lightning strike or an electric power surge.
-However, often many of these items are not destroyed at the time of a power surge but only suffer slight “wear and tear”.
+Often many of these items are not destroyed at the time of a power surge but only suffer “wear and tear”.
 After several power surges, these items may fail years before they should.
 The early failure is rarely recognized by the owner as having been caused by numerous power surges.
 The best but unseen benefit of a whole house search protector is its ability to prevent your appliances and electronics from failing early.
 I recommend getting the Leviton 52120 whole house search protector with a lifetime guarantee with owner replaceable modules.
 Because whole house surge protectors provide surge suppression protection for the entire house, some insurance companies offer a discount on homeowners insurance if a whole house surge protector is installed.

 How to install a whole house surge protector